rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

           - ### Add a gallery:

              - Click on Gallery and select vertical
-             - Choose the CollectTemp as the datasource(CollectTemp is the collection created during the Upload)
+             - Choose the CollectTemp as the datasource(CollectTemp is the collection created during the Upload).
+             - For the title of the Gallery.Select Text and set it to

+                     ThisItem.FN

              - Add the delete button from Insert-> Icons.
 Click on the Button created→ choose OnSelect Option → Add this function:

                         Remove(collectTemp,ThisItem);